Intervention and Instruction

 Jamie Day

-Jamie Day’s research revolves around strategies to attract, prepare and retain effective personnel for all multilingual students with disabilities.
+Jamie Day is an assistant professor of special education in the College of Education and Human Development at the University of Missouri.
+Broadly, her research revolves around strategies to attract, prepare and retain effective personnel for all multilingual students with disabilities.
 This includes researching special education teacher preparation and evidence-based literacy interventions for multilingual students participating in the special education process.
-She is a former postdoctoral researcher at the University of Virginia where she examined technology-based literacy interventions for students with disabilities.

 Jamie Day, PhD